danielsaidi/website_danielsaidi/collections/_posts/2018/2018-12-27-alamofire-objectmapper.md

 }
 ```

-As you can see, the code is super-simple.
-The service just performs get requests
+As you can see, the service is super-simple.
+It basically just performs get requests
-for certain routes and specify api-specific return types, that are automatically
+and specifies api-specific return types that are automatically mapped to by Alamofire
-mapped by Alamofire and AlamofireObjectMapper.
-It then uses `convert()` to build
-the domain-specific structs that are required by the protocol.
+and AlamofireObjectMapper, then uses `convert()` to map the api-specific types to the domain-specific types that are used by the app.

 `getMovie` uses `responseObject`, while the other functions use `responseArray`.
 This is because `getMovie` returns an optional object, while the other functions
 return an array of objects.

+I only use arrays here to show both object and array mapping.
+Instead of having your
-If the arrays were instead part of a response object
+api return arrays, I strongly recommend to add the arrays to a response object.
+This
-(much recommended), you would have to create api-specific models for these types
-as well.
-Using response objects instead of arrays gives you more flexibility, so
-I'd suggest that you avoid using arrays in your api.
+gives you more flexibility in the future, where you can add more information to the
+response if needed.

-## Step 7 - Fetch movies
+## Fetch movies

-We will now setup our app to fetch data from the api.
-Remove all the boilerplate
+We can now make our app fetch data from the api.
+Replace the boilerplate code in
-code from `ViewController` and add this code:
+`ViewController` with this code:

 ```swift
 override func viewDidLoad() {